Anaphylaxis is a serious systemic hypersensitivity (allergic) reaction that is rapid in onset and may cause death.

 IgE is one of five types of antibody in the body.
 IgE, like all antibodies, are produced by B cells.
 IgE is normally involved in defence against parasitic disease, but is also central to the pathophysiology of ‘allergic’ disease.
 Allergy refers to an exaggerated immune response to an otherwise innocuous substance (e.g. pollen/nuts).

 In development of an allergic response there is an initial process called sensitisation.
-After entry of an allergen into the body, it is taken up by antigen-presenting cells that interact with T-helper type 2 (Th2) cells and B cells within lymphoid tissue.
+After entry of an allergen into the body, it is taken up by antigen-presenting cells that interact with T-helper type 2 (Th2) cells that signal for stimulation of B-cells within lymphoid tissue.
 This leads to allergen-specific IgE production by B cells.
 The released IgE then binds to mast cells and some basophils located around the body, particularly in the skin, gut and lungs.

 Following sensitisation, patients may develop an allergic-reaction on re-exposure.
-If the patient is re-exposed to the same allergen and it diffuses in the proximity of these mast cells and basophils it can leading to binding to the IgE antibodies.
+If the patient is re-exposed to the same allergen and it diffuses in the proximity of these mast cells it can lead to binding on the IgE antibodies.
 Binding leads to cross-linking and aggregation that initiates intra-cellular signalling.
 If this signal is strong enough, it leads to activation and degranulation causing release of massive amounts of chemical mediators including histamine, tryptase, cytokines, prostaglandin and leukotrienes.

 These chemical mediators act directly on tissue as well as recruit additional inflammatory cells (e.g. eosinophils).
 They cause local inflammation, vessel dilatation, loss of vascular integrity and fluid extravasation leading to oedema.
 The combination of oedema and massive vasodilatation can lead to airway obstruction, bronchoconstriction and reduced cardiac output.
 This culminates in marked hypoxia and hypotension that leads to anaphylactic shock.